The highly addictive drama is getting the spin-off treatment.

 “Heavily pregnant Hannah (Melissa Johns) – who is happily coupled up with safe and stable Liam (Joshua James) – has her plans upended by the return of Andy (Calvin Demba), with whom she had a passionate one-night stand nine months previously…”

-Filmed in and around Manchester, Life is set to premiere on BBC this Autumn – however, no date has yet been announced.
+Filmed in and around Manchester, Life is set to premiere on BBC on September 29 at 9pm on BBC One.
 While the show won’t answer any of the burning questions we still have following that cliffhanger finale, it will give us a tiny piece of hope as we eagerly await an announcement around Doctor Foster season 3.